martin-rauber/compycalc/readme.md

 ##  General usage

-To use the compycalc program, follow the four steps written in the comment section of the `compycalc.R` file.
+To use the COMPYCALC program, follow the four steps written in the comment section of the `compycalc.R` file.
 This is the file you want to run, the other files in the subfolder are linked to this script.
 In the first section, you are asked to set the working directory, either with the command `setwd()` or by going to Session --> Set Working Directory --> To Source File Location in R Studio.

 ```
 #set wd-----------------------------------------------------------------------------